Raidriar796/yt-dlp-Updater/README.md

 The mod currently has no mechanism to rollback to the version released with Resonite, as it's periodically updated and I'd rather avoid hard coding a specific version of yt-dlp into the mod.
 There's 2 ways you can manually downgrade:
 1. Change the "Custom update version" to the specific version that's released with Resonite at the time
 2. Delete the yt-dlp.exe and validate files with Steam.

-## Why isn't this part of Resonite?

-This mod is updating yt-dlp in a way that likely would not be implemented officially.
-Beyond just issues with implementation, this also sets up Resonite with an additional update mechanism that's outside of Resonite's control and as such can lead to issues with education/business use cases or introduce unforeseen bugs/breakage.

-This mod is intended for people who'd like to have potentially better video compatibility at the risk of introducing new issues.